tprasadt/InstaSafeZTAA.github.io/index.md

 <img src="images/ZTAA_Arch1.png" alt="hi" class="inline"/>

-                                                Figure 1

-The client connects to the desired resource as graphically depicted in Figure 1.
+The client connects to the desired resource as graphically depicted in the above figure.

 The client sends a Single Packet Authentication (SPA) packet containing its device and user fingerprint to the controller.
 The controller will validate that SPA packet.
 On successful validation, a dynamic port rule is opened such that the client’s ip can connect to the controller but no response is sent to the client.
 The client then connects to the controller via a secure control channel separate from the data channel used to transmit application data.